david-oruna/PExpert/README.md

 ---

-Thank you for your interest in the Pectus Project!
+Thank you for your interest in PExpert!
 Together, we can make a significant difference in the lives of those affected by this condition.

 ## Contributors:
 David Huaman